GeorgeM2000/Databases/README.md

 ## Description

-This repository contains various MySQL projects, scripts and exercises.
-The description for each project, script and exercise is present in the MySQL files.
-I use the latest version of MySQL.
+This repository contains various databse projects, scripts and exercises.
+The description for each of them is present in the folders.

+## Requirments
+- MySQL version 8.0
+- draw.io Diagrams App (to design the ER-MODELS)